Interplay of Quasi-Quantum Hall Effect and Coulomb Disorder in Semimetals: Results

-The change in slope of the Hall resistivity near $H_S$ is striking and is distinct from a typical quantum oscillation.
-Potential origins of this mangetotransport are: i) multiband transport, ii) Berry curvature induced effects, iii) localization, iv) disorder scattering, and v) QQHE.
-A two band model can generate non-linear Hall effect and quadratic magnetoresistance, but multiple (or anisotropic) bands are necessary to generate a magnetoresistance with a rapidly changing magnetic field dependence.
-Likewise, nonmonotonicity in the Hall effect of multiband models is typically smooth as a function of field, contrasting with the sharp slope change observed here.
+The change in slope of the Hall resistivity and shouldered \rxx{} is striking.
+Such magnetotransport could originate from: i) multiband transport, ii) Berry curvature induced effects, or iii) quantum oscillations and QQHE.
+A two-band model can generate non-linear Hall effect and quadratic magnetoresistance, but multiple (or anisotropic) bands are necessary to generate a magnetoresistance with a rapidly changing magnetic field dependence.
+Nonmonotonicity is typically not observed in multiband model magnetoresistance, and nonmonotonicity in the Hall effect is typically smooth as a function of field, contrasting with the distinct slope change observed here.
 With a single band crossing the Fermi level, a multiband picture is difficult to justify.
-In the study of some TSMs, particular Weyl semimetals, sharp slope changes in \rxy{} have been correlated with anomalous-like Hall effects originating from non-trivial, divergenceful, Berry curvature originating from k-space-separated Weyl points.
-In \cdas{} the four-fold degenerate Dirac point splits into two sets of Weyl points along an applied field direction but those sets of Weyl points are of opposite chirality, minimizing Berry-curvature effects.
-Finally, weak localization effects should be minimal.
-Weak antilocalization, a quantum interference effect leading to a positive magnetoresistance, has been observed in thin films ($<100$ nm) of \cdas{}.
-Observation of localization effects is typically limited to low temperatures \cite{Zhao2016,Yu2022,Leahy2024}.
-Further, magnetic fields destroy the requisite coherence necessary for the effects, restricting observation of the localization magnetoresistance to much less than 1 T. The magnitude of the effects shown in Fig. \ref{fig:Fig2}d-f, the extent of the effects in field, and the simultaneous features in the FMR and \rxy{} rule out localization.
+In the study of many Weyl semimetals, sharp slope changes in \rxy{} have been correlated with anomalous-like Hall effects originating from non-trivial, divergenceful Berry curvature originating from k-space-separated Weyl points.
+Applying a field to \cdas{}, the Dirac point splits into two sets of Weyl points separated in k-space along the applied field direction, resulting in nontrivial Berry curvature \cite{Ness:2025}.
+This splitting is very small at our experimental fields and the effects on transport are likely minimal.

-For high carrier density \cdas{}, disorder is a crucial ingredient in determining the magnetotransport.
-Scattering from the disorder potential landscape, generated from screened Coulomb disorder, yields linear MR. The FMR in Sample E is dominated by this scattering as the high field MR is linear and \tth{} saturates to a constant value \cite{Nelson2023}.
-For lower carrier density \cdas{}, the reduced $\Delta E\equiv E_F - E_{DP}$ and consequent reduced charged defect screening results in a larger average disorder potential.
-The Coulomb disorder which yields linear MR in the high carrier density, weak disorder strength limit becomes stronger in lower density samples.
-The linear magnetic field dependence of the magnetoresistance can change as the Coulomb disorder becomes stronger \cite{Rodionov:2023}.
-Altogether, the super-quadratic high field MR is likely indicative of the weak-to-strong crossover of the Coulomb disorder while the non-monotonicity of the FMR indicates that Coulomb disorder scattering is only part of the picture.